VideojogosLusofona/color-shape-links-ai-competition/doc/04_thinker.md

 }
 ```

-It would also be useful to differentiate between instances of our AI thinker,
+It would also be useful to differentiate between instances of our AI thinker
 parameterized with various maximum depths, playing against each other in
 matches or tournaments.
 This can be accomplished by overriding the `ToString()`
-method and customizing the AI thinkers' name:
+method and customizing the AI thinker's name:

 ```cs
 // The ToString() method, optional override